DAM-96/autoreadme-filler/README.md

   ## Installation
 - Clone the GitHub repo into your local computer
 - Open the terminal on the repo's folder
-- Run `npm i` to install the application's node modules
+- Run `npm i` to install the application's node modules (REQUIRES NODE JS)
 - Run the application with `node index`
 - A readme file will be created or overwritten with the name input inthe app

 ## Usage
- Run `node index` in a terminal on the
+ Run `npm start` in a terminal on the base folder of the repo.

+ [Watch the video]

 ## Image
 ![Usage sample](./assets/images/Captura.PNG)